 Henry Douglas McDermott, Major, Royal Army Ordnance Corps.
 Henry was born at Gosport, Hampshire in 1899, the son of Commander Thomas and Mrs. Frances McDermott, later of Laugharne.
 On 29 May 1915 Henry enlisted into the 2nd Portsmouth Battalion, Royal Marines.
 He was discharged to a Commission into the Army a month later, and served in France for the remainder of the Great War.
 After the war Henry returned to Laugharne, with his wife Eliza McDermott, and the couple lived at Victoria Street.
 At the outbreak of World War Two, Henry was posted to the Far East with the Royal Army Ordnance Corps.
 The Royal Army Ordnance Corps were responsible for the storage and supply of food, weapons, clothing and equipment for the British Army.
 Douglas died in Burma aged 46 on 20 July 1945, and was buried in the Kirkee Cemetery, Poona, India.

 Alexander Cochrane Newton, Civilian.
 Alexander was born Underwood Cottage, in 1894, the son of John Alexander Newton and Phoebe Newton (nee Griffith).
-His father was a master mariner and moved the family to Swansea by 1911.
+His father was a master mariner.
 Alexander joined his father in the Mercantile Marine at 14 years old, but following the outbreak of the Great War enlisted into the 12th Battalion, Gloucestershire Regiment.
 After two years as a soldier, he transferred into the Royal Flying Corps in 1916.
 He served throughout the war and after the Armistice went back to sea.
 By the time of the outbreak of WW2, he was still serving at sea and in April 1939 reportedly left Shanghai aboard a Chinese junk, bound for San Francisco.
 The junk stopped off in the Philippines, where Alexander remained, and he was taken prisoner following the Japanese invasion of the Philippines, which began on 8 December 1941.
 Alexander was interred at the University of Santo Tomas Internment Camp, but soon took ill and died of coronary thrombosis at St. Luke’s Hospital, Manila, Philippines on 28 April 1942, aged 48.
 He is buried in Manila.
 Alexander is not commemorated on the Laugharne War Memorial.

 Francis Edward Hugh Owen, Able Seaman, C/SSX 15155, Royal Navy.
 Francis was born on 27 September 1915, the son of Hugh and Edith Owen of Laugharne.
 He served as an Able Seaman aboard HMS Huntley, a minesweeper that operated in the Mediterranean.
 On 31 January 1941, HMS Huntley was attacked by German aircraft in the Eastern Mediterranean, and sank about 30 nautical miles West of Mersa Matruh.
 Francis was killed in the attack, and is remembered on the Chatham Naval Memorial, Kent.